firesharkstudios/butterfly-server/Butterfly.Example.RealtimeStreamingChart/README.md

 Now open a browser to http://localhost:8000/.

 You can see the server code that runs at [Program.cs](https://github.com/firesharkstudios/butterfly-server/blob/master/Butterfly.Example.RealtimeStreamingChart/Program.cs).
-This is based on [Smoothie Charts Tutorial](http://smoothiecharts.org/tutorial.html) but changes the example to receive the real-time data from [Butterfly Server](https://butterflyserver.io).
+This is based on [Smoothie Charts Tutorial](http://smoothiecharts.org/tutorial.html) but changes the example to receive the real-time data from [Butterfly.Server](https://butterflyserver.io).